 However, the taxpayer shall not be prosecuted under this section for failure to furnish in due time the return of income under section 139(1), if:

-(a) the return is furnished by him before the expiry of the assessment year; or
+(a) the return is furnished by such person before the expiry of the assessment year; or

-(b) the tax payable by him on the total income determined on regular assessment, as reduced by advance tax and TDS, if any, does not exceed Rs.
+(b) the tax payable by such person (not being a company) on the total income determined on regular assessment, as reduced by advance tax and TDS, if any, does not exceed Rs.
 3,000.